 Villa Falgheri: for 7 people, with panoramic terrace and private swimming pool.

-Antica Pietra: for 5 people, wonderful villa with heated whirlpool and swimming pool.
+Antica Pietra: for 5 people, wonderful villa with 2 wonderful private pools (large and small).